 About Unified Data Classification

-Unified Data Classification is a Collibra data classification method on Edge.
+Unified Data Classification (UDC) is a Collibra data classification method on Edge.
 It is based on data classes that you can configure and fully modify depending on your own needs.

 Important